Eglė the Queen of Serpents: Latvia

-In a Latvian tale from Ansis Lerhis-Puškaitis's (lv) collection, from Jelgava, translated into Hungarian with the title Hogyan lett a kakukk? ("How did the cuckoo appear?"), a mother finds a louse in her house, fattens it and make a pair of shoes for her daughter.
+In a Latvian tale from Ansis Lerhis-Puškaitis's (lv) collection, from Jelgava, translated to German as Wie der Kuckuck entstand ("How the Cuckoo Originated") and to Hungarian with the title Hogyan lett a kakukk? ("How did the cuckoo appear?"), a mother finds a louse in her house, fattens it and make a pair of shoes for her daughter.
 Her suitors are to discover what material the shoes are made of (tale type AaTh 621, "The Louseskin").
 A water snake (a crested newt, in the original) announces it is a louseskin and marries the girl, taking her to its underwater palace.
 After some years, the girl wants to visit her human family, but the water snake sets a task: to wear down some pairs of iron shoes.
 She does and takes her three children with her.
 At the end of the tale, when she discovers the dead husband, she commands the elder son to become an oak, the middle child, a girl, to be a linden tree; the youngest into another tree; and herself into a cuckoo, to ever sigh over her lost love.